Want to eat a high protein diet without breaking the bank on groceries? Get the 5 best cheap protein sources to buy right now. With recipes!

 Call me naive but I truly believe I can feed my family a nutritious, high protein diet without spending all of my money on groceries or devoting hours to cooking every day.

 The key?
-Strategic protein selection!
+Strategic budget protein selection!
 There are plenty of budget protein options out there that still taste great and offer plenty of nutrition.
 You just have to know where to look.
 And you have to be willing to step outside of your comfort zone.
 If you're used to rotating through the same selection of steak, salmon and chicken breast, you may need to branch out a bit to keep the grocery costs down.
-That's why I've included recipes and tips for each of the budget proteins listed below.
+That's why I've included recipes and tips for each of the budget protein options listed below.
+Trust me, there really are cheap ways to get protein that are still healthy and delicious – no need to resort to powders!

 One caveat before we get started – even more than this list of the best cheap protein sources, what will help you achieve the most grocery savings is meal planning and flexibility.
 Going into the week with a plan helps you avoid those impulse purchases AND avoid food (AKA money) waste.
 Remaining flexible allows you to select the items that offer the most value that week.
 Say you have tacos on the menu but ground beef is super pricey that week.
 Choose ground turkey!
 Say you have salmon on the menu but it's stretching your grocery budget further than you'd like.
 Choose a different fish that's on sale!